Skip to Content

 BFA Learning Outcomes

-Students who complete the Architecture BFA Program are expected to be able to demonstrate the following learning outcomes, which are necessary and part of successful entry into professional design practice.
+Students who complete the Architecture BFA program are expected to be able to demonstrate the following learning outcomes, which are necessary and part of successful entry into professional design practice.

 • Demonstrate ability to work in local community contexts.